arathinair11/Job_Automation_And_The_Future_Employment/index.md

 ### Introduction

-Numerous studies have emerged claiming that AI, robotics and other forms of smart automation will displace US jobs in the coming 15 to 20 years.
+Numerous studies have emerged claiming that AI, robotics and other forms of smart automation will displace US jobs in the coming 10 to 15 years.
 This digital revolution has unleashed a new wave of advanced machines, further automating complex tasks and jeopardizing skilled workers in positions once considered difficult to automate.
 Research increasingly shows that these disruptive technologies – predictive analytics, artificial intelligence, the Internet of Things, automation and robotics – are not only becoming better, but are also being combined to increase productivity and growth.
 This report highlights significant differences in the degree of automatability of jobs by industry sector.

 The data for this analysis has been sourced from [U.S. Bureau of Labor Statistics](https://www.bls.gov/emp/tables/educational-attainment.htm), [Mandeley Data](https://data.mendeley.com/datasets/czbvhmzwm3/1) and [O*NET Data](https://www.onetonline.org/find/descriptor/result/4.C.3.b.2)